- 1. Hadoop MapReduce Tutorial

 2.6.
 MapReduce DataFlow

-Now let’s understand complete end to end data flow of Hadoop MapReduce, how input is given to the mapper, how mappers process data, where mappers write the data, how data is shuffled from mapper to reducer nodes, where reducers run, what type of processing should be done in the reducers?
+Now let’s understand in this Hadoop MapReduce Tutorial complete end to end data flow of MapReduce, how input is given to the mapper, how mappers process data, where mappers write the data, how data is shuffled from mapper to reducer nodes, where reducers run, what type of processing should be done in the reducers?

-As seen from the diagram, the square block is a slave.
+As seen from the diagram of mapreduce workflow in Hadoop, the square block is a slave.
 There are 3 slaves in the figure.
 On all 3 slaves mappers will run, and then a reducer will run on any 1 of the slave.
 For simplicity of the figure, the reducer is shown on a different machine but it will run on mapper node only.

 Let us now discuss the map phase: